aviaryan/VSCodeNotebook/DOCUMENTATION.markdown

 ## :six: Changing Notebook password
 :point_up_2: [[back to top](#docs)]

-To change password of your Notebook, decrypt your existing notes using old `manager.py` (Ctrl-Shift-B or Cmd-Shift-B), then exit the script in decrypted state (using "d").
+To change password of your Notebook, decrypt your existing notes using `manager.py` (Ctrl-Shift-B or Cmd-Shift-B), then exit the script in decrypted state (using "d").

 Then start `manager.py` again to re-encrypt your notes.
 This time you will be asked for a new password to encrypt your notes.